Import an Inbox Item

 Consider the following prerequisites for importing an Inbox Item from an E2B file:

-• The .xml document in E2B format or the .zip file with multiple .xml E2Bs must already be in the Vault Library and the system must be finished generating a viewable rendition of the document.
+• The XML document in E2B format or the ZIP file with multiple XML E2Bs must already be in the Vault Library and the system must be finished generating a viewable rendition of the document.

-Note The .xml document or the .zip file must be uploaded using the Case > Source > Adverse Event Report classification and be in the New state in order to import the Inbox Item.
+Note The XML document or the ZIP file must be uploaded using the Case > Source > Adverse Event Report classification and be in the New state in order to import the Inbox Item.

 Add a Document provides instructions on adding documents to the library.